netdevops/hier_config/docs/advanced-topics.md

 ## hier_config Options

 There are a number of options that can be loaded into hier_config to make it better conform to the nuances of your network device.
-By default, hier_config loads a set of [sane defaults](https://github.com/netdevops/hier_config/blob/master/hier_config/options.py) for Cisco IOS, IOSXE, IOSXR, NXOS, and Arista EOS.
+By default, hier_config loads a set of [sane defaults](https://github.com/netdevops/hier_config/blob/master/hier_config/options.py) for Cisco IOS, IOS XE, IOS XR, NX-OS, and Arista EOS.

 Below are the configuration options available for manipulation.